boxybird/inertia-wordpress/README.md

 The unofficial [Inertia.js](https://inertiajs.com) server-side adapter for WordPress.

-This is a form BoxyBird (Andrew Rhyand) Work https://github.com/boxybird/inertia-wordpress
+This is a fork form BoxyBird (Andrew Rhyand) Work https://github.com/boxybird/inertia-wordpress

 It adds [SSR](#ssr) support and requires PHP 8.2.
 See [Changelog](#changelog) section for more information